jarusll/the-logs/index.md

 # 2022-04-30

 Solved some Binary search & Linked List problems.
 The 14 day plan of Leetcode is locked, I can't access all of them at once.
-I am very comfortable with Binary search trees now.
+I am very comfortable with Binary search now.
 I will be doing BSTs and Linked lists tomorrow.
 I am going to treat myself with icecream.